jinscript/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-One problem is that the algorithm may fail if there are lines which are not actually lane lines.
-This happens when
+The algorithm is likely to fail if there are other "lines" on the road.
+For example, if the road color is different in the lane, the color bounary will be caught by gradient thresholding and generate false positives.
+I can leverge color information on both sides of the gradient to eliminate this kind of false positives.

-Another problem is that the algorithm
+![alt text][image9]